bluedata-katacoda/katacoda-scenarios/Spark_upgrade_scenarios/step5.md

 <br><b>For adding a new Catalog Entry</b>
 <br>catalog new --distroid spark221 --name "Spark 2.2.1 on centos7x" --desc "Spark 2.2.1" --categories Spark --version 1.0

+<br>Note: Changes that needs to be done in wb file is:
+Name and distro_id needs to be updated  based on the version of the Spark image to reflect the changes in the App Store for the upgraded image

 <br><b>This is to define node roles for the virtual cluster</b>
 <br>role add controller 1